Alexandre Rossi

 Alexandre Pongrácz Rossi is a zootechnician and a Brazilian TV presenter.
 Alexandre Rossi holds a degree in Zootechnics and a Masters in Psychology from USP.
 He specialized in Animal Behavior and gained work experience from the University of Queensland, Australia.
 Today, he is attending veterinary medicine course at FMU.

 He began to take an interest in animal behavior at six years old, watching his fish in the aquarium.
 He taught them to go through rings and to play small bells at the time to eat.
 The training extended to rabbits, hamsters and pets of his friends.

 He is in charge of 'Cão Cidadão' - company specializing in behavioral consultation and training at home, which also offers courses, lectures and workshops.

 In addition to several published books, Alexandre Rossi accumulates on his resume works for the cinema, radio and television.
 He was in charge of Dr. Pet sketch, displayed by Rede Record, and commanded the Program 'Missão Pet', broadcast by the subscription channel National Geographic, and the sketch 'Desafio Pet', in 'Programa Eliana', by SBT.
 He maintains the program 'Pet na Pan' on Jovem Pan radio, broadcast on Sundays, at 7h00 a.m. and 8h00 a.m. and gives tips on animal behavior in 'É de Casa' program, broadcast by Rede Globo on Saturdays mornings.

-Currently, Alexandre is also known as the father of Estopinha, Barthô and Miah.
+Rossi is also known as the father of Estopinha (d.
+2023), Barthô and Miah.